Telefonica, Yoigo to share 4G, broadband in Spain

 Yoigo, a small player with 6.7 percent of the market, has successfully grown its business as cash-strapped Spaniards turn away from bigger operators in search of cheap deals.

-But the company, a division of Nordic telecom operator TeliaSonera, has not been able to compete on so-called "quadplay" deals that bundle fixed line, mobile, internet and television services.
+But the company, a division of TeliaSonera, has not been able to compete on so-called "quadplay" deals that bundle fixed line, mobile, internet and television services.
 Telefonica has led the way on quadplay with its Fusion package, a model other operators are using.

-Orange said the fact Yoigo would have access to Telefonica's fibre optic Internet services, which offer faster speeds than competitors, discriminated against operators that cannot match these speeds.

-Orange and Vodafone announced in March they would team up to build a joint fibre network and last month the pair reached a deal with Telefonica allowing reciprocal access to fibre installations in buildings.
+The deal will shake up the market by placing Yoigo on a level to compete with the likes of Orange, Vodafone (VOD.L), Jazztel JAZ.MC and ONO.

-Telefonica's O2 brand plans to launch superfast 4G mobile in London and two other British cities by the end of August, the company said in a separate statement.
+Telefonica's O2 brand plans to launch superfast 4G mobile in London and two other British cities by the end of August, the company said in a separate statement on Thursday.